opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/remote-cluster-state.md

 You can enable remote cluster state independently of remote-backed data storage.
 {: .note}

-If durability of data is required then the remote backed data storage should also be enabled as specified in [remote store documentation]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/).
+If you require data durability, you must enable remote-backed data storage as described in the [Remote store documentation]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/).

 ## Configuring the remote cluster state